-- 1. The proposal is consistent with the General Plan land use map designations of Residential 10 to 15 dwelling units per acre and Public / Quasi-Public. - 2.
+- The proposal is consistent with the General Plan land use map designation of Residential 10 to 15 dwelling units per acre and not consistent with the designation of Commercial.
+However, as the site size is fewer than 10 acres, a general plan amendment is not required. - 2.
 The proposed development is within the Eastlake-Garfield TOD District, is near the light rail corridor, and higher density is supported in this location. - 3.
-The proposed redevelopment of the existing affordable housing on the site will allow new mixed income development and should contribute to the mix of housing types in the area.
+The proposed redevelopment of the existing affordable housing on the site will contribute to the mix of housing types in the area.